Artisan Sourdough Pumpkin and Pecan Bread

 Yes, you can skip this step and move right to baking the bread after its final proof.
 However, retarding the dough does a couple of things to improve the bread.

-Lastly, cold-proofing the dough results in a high chance for the crust to blister as seen in the photo above.
+- Cold-proofing results in a blistered crust as seen above.
 The extended time to proof allows little pockets of carbon dioxide to rise to the surface.
 The high heat captures these to create the blistered skin.
 While we enjoy this look stateside, other parts of the world look down upon it.

 How Do I Make My Sourdough Pumpkin And Pecan Bread Taste More Sour?

 Bread dough that is allowed to proof at room temperature is ready to bake in a shorter amount of time than bread dough allowed to retard in the fridge.
 If you want that distinct sourdough flavor, you will need to extend the time before the bread dough goes into the oven.
-Cooling the temperature of the bread dough buys you this time without the dough over proofing.
+Cooling the temperature of the bread dough buys you this time without the dough overproofing.
+Read more about increasing the classic sourdough tang.

 Why Do I Need To Wait To Slice The Bread?